AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

 ### <a name="stagedsubmission"></a>Staged Submission

-* Linked datasets are subsets of a big dataset
+* Short datasets are subsets of a big dataset
-* First, a train run needs to be _Done_ on a smaller linked dataset before being run on a bigger dataset
+* First, a train run needs to be _Done_ on a smaller short dataset before being run on a bigger dataset
 * Any user who is part of the analysis can **request a long train**, by going on the train result to the _Request long train_ tab
 * Choose the dataset, target and wagons you want to include and click the _Compose and request approval_ button.
 * Approval from the participating analyses PWGs conveners is required in order to submit a long train